rikenshah/codeName-MCP-demo/README.md

 ### ✅ Why was MCP developed?

 Traditional LLMs, even the most advanced ones, treat every query as stateless.
-They forget prior conversation turns unless they’re passed again, and they fail to truly "reason" over time.
+They forget prior conversation turns unless they're passed again, and they fail to truly "reason" over time.

 MCP was developed to: